 Mindfulness Exercises Using the Five Senses

-After our Fika, we engage our Explorers with some nature-based Mindfulness that reinforce the weeks' lessons, while encouraging creative play.
-We finish each class with a brief walk that engages all five our Explorers' senses, and conclude with a circle time session where we share what we learned about, and how we can apply those lessons beyond class.
+After our Fika, we engage our Explorers with some nature-based Mindfulness to reinforce the weeks' lessons, while encouraging creative play.
+We finish each class with a brief walk that engages all five of our Explorers' senses, and conclude with a circle time session where we share what we learned about, and how we can apply those lessons beyond class.